 Ghee is used in Indian and other Southeast Asian cultures not only as food but as medicine.
-You might not ever think of butter as a health food, but ghee certainly fits the bill.
-It has been used in Ayurvedic medicine for thousands of years as part of an annual detox, called Panchakarma.
+You might not ever think of butter as having medicinal value, but ghee has been used in Ayurvedic medicine for thousands of years [source] as part of an annual detox called Panchakarma [source].

 Melt the butter in a large pan over medium heat.

-It will start to separate—the white foam is the milk solids.
+It will start to separate—the white foam is made up of milk solids.
 The water will begin evaporating as well.

 Skim the solids off the top.
-The remaining solids will sink to the bottom of the pan as it continues to cook.
+Any remaining solids will sink to the bottom of the pan as the butter continues to cook.

-When it’s almost finished clarifying, there will be large bubbles on the surface as it boils.
+When the process of clarifying is almost complete, there will be large bubbles on the surface as the butter boils.
 The remaining milk solids will sink to the bottom of the pan.

-Pour ghee through a fine mesh sieve lined with cheese cloth into a clean jar or bowl.
-This will help remove any remaining milk solids that were not skimmed off or on the bottom of the pan.
+Pour ghee through a fine-mesh sieve lined with cheesecloth into a clean jar or bowl.
+This will help remove any remaining milk solids that were not skimmed off or are on the bottom of the pan.

 Let the ghee cool.
 It will be EXTREMELY hot.
 Use caution and let it cool before tasting.

 Once cooled, it will set up and be spoonable.
-Use in place of butter or oil for cooking or take as a nutritional supplement.
+Use ghee in place of butter or oil for cooking.

-- 1 pound unsalted butter (grass fed, pastured is best)
+- 1 pound unsalted butter (grass fed and pastured is best)

-- Place the butter in the pan and melt over medium heat.
-The milk solids will rise to the top as the butter separates.
+- Melt the butter in the pan over medium heat.
+Over time, the milk solids will begin to separate and rise to the top.

 - When the butter is nice and deep golden yellow, remove from the heat.

-- Pour through a fine mesh sieve lined with cheese cloth to remove any of the remaining milk solids.
+- Pour it through a fine mesh sieve lined with cheesecloth to remove any of the remaining milk solids.
 Some will be stuck to the bottom of the pan.

 - The ghee will be very, very hot.
 Use extreme caution.
 Let the jar cool, undisturbed, until it reaches room temperature.